Saturday, July 15, 2017

 July 12 – Krabi and Chicken Islands

 Last night there was all sorts of activity on Toy Boy.
-There were multiple downpours throughout the night and each time hatches had to be closed, and then reopened to get air blowing through the boat, so various crew members were up doing that.
-Angela was up at 1 again doing the Zombie walk.
+There were multiple downpours throughout the night, and each time the hatches had to be closed, and then reopened to get air blowing through the boat, so various crew members were up doing that.
+Angela was up at 1 am again doing the Zombie walk.
 We had left the kayak in the water tied to the boat, but it kept banging against the hull with the wind bursts and swell so Tony somehow managed to wrestled it up onto the deck all by himself without injury or falling into the ocean.
 At one point we heard a huge crash and Ana went up to the main salon to find that the convertible bed had collapsed when Tony tried to roll out and he ended up on the floor.
 I will admit that most of this information on the nocturnal drama is third hand as I am completely adjusted to the time difference and have been sleeping like a rock.

 I paddled back through the entrance against the tidal current and got a great workout.
-I returned to the boat and convinced Ana and Magnus to come back with me, so we squeezed three into the two person kayak and paddled in.
+I returned to the boat and convinced Ana and Magnus to return with me, so we squeezed three into the two-person kayak and paddled in.
 By the time we arrived all of the previously exposed sand was underwater and it was continuing to fill.
 We saw thousands of minnows swimming around and sometimes leaping out of the water in unison, like synchronized swimmers, when they were spooked by the kayak.
 We got out of the kayak and walked around in the water, enjoying the soft, sandy bottom.
 I still could not believe that this huge area had been completely dry just an hour before this, and now it was full of fresh ocean water and thousands of fishes.
 After having a good look around we paddled back to the boat, but I would have yet a third trip into the hong as Mackenzie and Stella wanted to go so we grabbed our snorkeling gear, jumped in the dingy and motored back in.
 We had a nice swim in the hong until Stella spotted a jellyfish, which scared Mackenzie and he jumped back into the dingy.
 The kids have been petrified of jellyfish and have been avoiding the water when they see one, even though their parents have been swimming constantly with no issues.
-I don’t even know if the larger ones even sting, but I will probably find out the first time I dive face first into one, then I can report back to the others.
-I’ll probably tell them they don’t sting, and find another explanation for my blotchy, red, stinging face.
+I don’t even know if the larger ones sting, but I will probably find out the first time I dive face first into one, then I can report back to the others.
+If it does, I’m sure I’ll still tell them they don’t sting, and find another explanation for my blotchy, red, irritated face.

 The Chicken Islands were only about 6 miles away, making it an hour long ride so the crew settled in, and even started having a bit of fun when they realized that lying in the trampoline netting at the front of the boat would reward them with a giant refreshing splash each time we hammered through a large wave.
-Magnus was really starting to come back to life and the effects of the prior days food issues were clearly dissipating as him and Stella were goofing around, laughing, playing games and basically back to their usual selves.
+Magnus was really starting to come back to life and the effects of the prior days food issues were clearly dissipating as he and Stella were goofing around, laughing, playing games and basically back to their usual selves.
 Stella always gets sad when her brother is sick or otherwise not around to entertain her, so it was such a relief to see them having fun again.

 As we approached the islands we could see they were simply stunning – beautiful white sand beaches, a long stretch of coral, and dozens of tourist boats all packed in with snorkelers everywhere.
 We sailed to the most southern anchorage and got anchored just off the coral reef.
 It became clear where the name of the islands came from as a huge rock structure resembling a long chicken neck with a chicken head atop burst forth prominently from the far south end of the island.
 Every single crew member jumped in the water, happy to be off the boat and mesmerized by the clarity of the water.
-The change in water quality in this bay is simply incredible; in the north the water is green and full of organic matter with very limited visibility.
-Once you move south, perhaps around Krabi, the water clears and changes to a beautiful aqua marine color with probably 50 feet of visibility.
-The snorkeling in this particular spot was great as there were plenty of fish around, and coral, although most of the coral was completely dead, as it is in all of the busy, accessible snorkeling spots in this busy touristed region where the tourist boats love throwing their anchors down right on top of the coral.
+The change in water quality in this bay is incredible; in the north, the water is green and full of organic matter with very limited visibility.
+Once you move south, perhaps around Krabi, the water clears and changes to a beautiful aqua marine color with 50 feet of visibility.
+The snorkeling in this particular location was great, as there were plenty of fish and coral around, although most of the coral was completely dead, as it is in all of the busy, accessible snorkeling spots in this busy region where the tourist boats love throwing their anchors down right on top of the coral.
 Let me tell you folks, in the long run that coral is worth a lot more money to you alive than dead.

-We had some lunch on the boat and then a big dance party erupted on the back deck when Stella put some of her pop hits on the stereo.
-As we were standing around, having drinks, looking at the long line of boats anchored along the reef, enjoying the hot sun, cold drinks and great company Ana announced, “This is just like Pottahawk!
+We ate some lunch on the boat and then a big dance party erupted on the back deck when Stella put some of her pop hits on the stereo.
+As we were standing around, having drinks, looking at the long line of boats anchored along the reef, enjoying the hot sun, cold drinks and great company, Ana announced, “This is just like Pottahawk!
 I can’t believe we travelled 36 hours to go to Pottahawk!”

-At some point we started getting hungry, so we did a simple meal of pasta and meat sauce that was well received by the crew.
-Noticing the tourists were now all gone, and there was only us and one other boat left in the area, we decided it was time to go to the beach for a sundowner.
+At some point we started getting hungry, so we prepared a simple meal of pasta and meat sauce that was well received by the crew.
+Noticing that the tourists were now all gone, and there was only us and one other boat remaining in the area, we decided it was time to go to the beach for a sundowner.
 We gathered some drinks and Tony, Angela, Ana, Magnus, Stella and I overloaded the dingy and headed to the beach.
 The tide was now extremely low, and we couldn’t find a good place to get into the beach.
 I ended up running the motor into a rock so we quickly pulled it up, and fortunately did not damage anything.
 From here we decided to try to walk into the beach, across the coral.
 As he was getting ready to pull up his shorts and jump into the water Magnus announced, “I have to warn you guys, I’m a little pasty above the knees!”
 We looked over to see him with the legs of his shorts yanked up to his groin, exposing his two brilliantly white, skinny upper quads.
-Everybody laughed hilariously.
+Everybody laughed uncontrollably.

-Magnus and I made it to the beach, but the low tide made the walk difficult and the beach a little smelly from all the exposed sea organisms.
-We were forced to call off the sundowner, but not before I snapped a few cool pictures of us walking across the coral.
+Magnus and I made it to the beach, but the low tide made the walk difficult and the beach was a little smelly from all the exposed sea organisms.
+We were forced to call off the sundowner, but not before I snapped a few cool pictures of us walking across the rocks.